 Cholesterol, Diabetes, and Blood Pressure

-It is believed that drinking green tea may help to lower cholesterol.
+Drinking green tea may help to lower cholesterol.
 A review from 2013 that involved 821 people found that if you drink green tea or black tea on a daily basis it may help cut down your cholesterol and lower your blood pressure due to the catechins in the tea.

 Green tea is potentially good for your teeth.
-The catechins in green tea can kill bacteria and can reduce the chance of catching the influenza virus.
+The catechins in green tea can kill bacteria and can also reduce the chance of catching the influenza virus.

 How Much Should You Drink?